zkry/awqat/README.md

 The above snippets are, of course, examples.
 Feel free to modify to your liking.

+## awqat-display-prayer-time-mode

+By running the command `awqat-display-prayer-time-mode` you can view the upcoming prayer time in the modeline which is updated in real time.

 ## A note on the calculation